cnbbooks/lfe-casting-spels/book/part7/5-commands.md

 You see a frog on the ground.
 You see a chain on the ground.
 There is a door going east from here.
 ```

+Look at that!
+No more state -- we're not passing it and we're not seeing it returned!
+The closures are taking care of that for us.
+We haven't abandoned the *functional programming way* -- our game code is still not mutating any data.
+We've just "hidden" the plumbing, as it were, with the raised floor of closures :-)